9 Crown Row, Bracknell, Berkshire, RG12 0TH

 Our area guide to living in Ascot

-Explore the allure of living in Ascot with our comprehensive area guide.
-Located 30 miles southwest of London and a short drive from Windsor, Ascot is an affluent area famed for its racecourse.
+Explore the charm of living in Ascot with our detailed area guide.
+Located 30 miles southwest of London and just a short drive from Windsor, Ascot is a prestigious, affluent area renowned for its iconic racecourse.

 Amenities